SoufianEly/twitch-streams-notes/oop.md

 [src](https://www.geeksforgeeks.org/polymorphism-in-java/)

-In practice, inheritance and polymorphism are used together in java to achieve fast performance and readability of code.
+#### In practice, inheritance and polymorphism are used together in java to achieve fast performance and readability of code.

+## Polymorphism :
-Polymorphism : A person at the same time can have different characteristic.
+ A person at the same time can have different characteristic.
 Like a man at the same time is a father, a husband, an employee.
 So the same person posses different behaviour in different situations.
 This is called polymorphism.
 The word “poly” means many and “morphs” means forms, So it means many forms.

-Compile time Polymorphism : It is also known as static polymorphism.
+### Compile time Polymorphism

+#### It is also known as static polymorphism.
 This type of polymorphism is achieved by function overloading or operator overloading.

+### 1. Method Overloading

-1. Method Overloading: When there are multiple functions with same name but different parameters then these functions are said to be overloaded
+When there are multiple functions with same name but different parameters then these functions are said to be overloaded

 static double Multiply(double a, double b) static int Multiply(int a, int b)